DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id).md

 ---
 ---
 ##### shortDescription
-Gets all options of a column with a specific identifier.
+Gets all properties of a column with a specific identifier.

 ##### return: Object
 The column's options.